spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/key-management.md

 ## Platform Configuration Registers (PCR) Policy Key

 The PCR policy key is technically also a key pair, but you only see the private key after the key generation step.
-The public key is generated automatically during the EdgeForge process.
+The public key and the signature is generated automatically during the EdgeForge process and added inside the EFI files.

 During EdgeForge, each boot component is hashed and these hash values, or measurements, are embedded in the UKI image.
 These measurements are signed by the private PCR policy key.
 During the boot process, the public key generated and